Wilfrid Hyde-White

-Wilfrid Hyde-White (12 May 1903 – 6 May 1991) was a British character actor of stage, film and television.
-He achieved international recognition for his role as Colonel Pickering in the film version of the musical My Fair Lady (1964).
+Wilfrid Hyde-White (né Hyde White; 12 May 1903 – 6 May 1991) was an English actor.
+Described by Philip French as a "classic British film archetype", Hyde-White often portrayed droll and urbane upper-class characters.
+He had an extensive stage and screen career in both the United Kingdom and the United States, and portrayed over 160 film and television roles between 1935 and 1987.
+He was twice nominated for a Tony Award for Best Actor in a Play, in 1957 for The Reluctant Debutante and in 1973 for The Jockey Club Stakes.

-Early life and career
+Early life

 Wilfrid Hyde White was born in Bourton-on-the-Water in Gloucestershire, England in 1903 to the Rev. William Edward White, canon of Gloucester Cathedral, and his wife, Ethel Adelaide (née Drought).
 He was the nephew of actor J. Fisher White.
-He attended Marlborough College and the Royal Academy of Dramatic Art, of which he said, "I learned two things at RADA - I can't act and it doesn't matter."
+He attended Marlborough College and the Royal Academy of Dramatic Art, of which he said, "I learned two things at RADA – I can't act and it doesn't matter."

+Career

-He made his stage debut in the farcical play Tons of Money on the Isle of Wight in 1922 and appeared in the West End for the first time three years later in the play Beggar on Horseback.
+Hyde-White made his stage debut in the farcical play Tons of Money on the Isle of Wight in 1922 and appeared in the West End for the first time three years later in the play Beggar on Horseback.
 He then gained steady work on the stage in a series of comedies produced at the Aldwych Theatre in London.
 He joined a tour of South Africa in 1932 before making his film debut in Josser on the Farm (1934) where he was credited as "Wilfrid Hyde White" (without the hyphen).
 He also appeared in some earlier films as plain "Hyde White".
 He later added the hyphen, as well as his first name.

 Following a supporting role in The Third Man (1949), he became a fixture in British films of the 1950s.
-His other films of this period include Carry on Nurse (1959) and the Danny Kaye film On the Double (1961).
+His other films of this period include Carry On Nurse (1959) and the Danny Kaye film On the Double (1961).
 Two-Way Stretch (1960) displays a more roguish side than some of the characters he played in this period.
 He continued to act on the stage and played opposite Laurence Olivier and Vivien Leigh in the repertory performance of Caesar and Cleopatra and Antony and Cleopatra in 1951.
 He also appeared on Broadway and was nominated for a Tony Award in 1956 for his role in The Reluctant Debutante.
-His first Hollywood appearance came alongside Marilyn Monroe in the film Let's Make Love (1960), followed by other films, including My Fair Lady (1964).
+His first Hollywood appearance came alongside Marilyn Monroe in the film Let's Make Love (1960), followed by other films, including his best-known screen role as Col. Hugh Pickering in My Fair Lady (1964).